-- Begin by pressing the Start button, or the Windows key.
+Step 1: Click the Start button or press the Windows key.

-- Now wait.
-Your system will restart and boot in a mode that will allow you to alter your firmware and startup settings, thus allowing you to bypass the driver signature enforcement.
+Step 6: Your system restarts and boots in a mode that allows you to alter your firmware and startup settings, thus allowing you to bypass the driver signature enforcement.

-- Click Advanced Settings, then Startup Settings.
-This will initiate another restart.
+Step 9: Click Startup Settings.
+This initiates another restart.

-- After your system boots again, you will have another set of options to choose from.
-Find Disable Driver Signature Enforcement, then press the F7 Key to reboot your PC one last time.
+Step 10: After your system boots again, you have another set of options.
+Find Disable Driver Signature Enforcement, then press the F7 key to reboot your PC one last time.

 Step 11: When your PC finishes rebooting, follow the procedures outlined above to reinstall and configure ScpToolkit.